A Book Lover's Road Trip Guide to UK

 Photo Credit: Expedia

 The Torquay Museum also has an exhibition dedicated to Christie, and the town even hosts an annual Agatha Christie Festival.
-This year, it will be on September 13-21, 2025.
+This year, it will be from September 12 to 26, 2026.

 Address: Torquay, United Kingdom